tlaukkan/zigbee4java/README.md

 Questions can be sent to the following email address: 'zigbee4java@googlegroups.com'.

-The URL to group web interface: https://groups.google.com/d/forum/zigbee4java

 You can also contact me directly: 'tommi.s.e.laukkanen@gmail.com'.

+FAQ
+---

+The URL to the discussion group web interface and FAQ: https://groups.google.com/d/forum/zigbee4java

 Hardware
 --------